DevelopmentArc/react-indepth/life_cycle/birth/initialization_and_construction.md

 Because `null` is a defined value our Component would render this as `<div>Bob (age:)</div>` instead of rendering *unknown*.
 But, if we pass in `undefined` instead of `null`, React treats this as undefined (well yeah, obviously) and we would render *unknown* as expected.

-Keep this in mind when defining default props, because tracing down an `null` value can be tricky in larger application.
+Keep this in mind when defining default props, because tracing down a `null` value can be tricky in larger application.

 ## Initial State
- Once the final props are defined (passed w/ defaults), the Component instance configures the initial state.
+ Once the final props are defined (passed w/ defaults), the Component instance configures the initial `state`.
 This process occurs in the construction of the instance itself.
 Unlike props, the Component state is an internal object that is not defined by outside values.

  To define the initial state depends on how you declare your Component.
 For ES6 we declare the state in the constructor.
 Just like `defaultProps`, the initial state takes an object.